-On the 26th of August, Tõnis Tasa defended her PhD on “Bioinformatics approaches in personalized pharmacotherapy”.
+On the 26th of August, Tõnis Tasa defended his PhD on “Bioinformatics approaches in personalized pharmacotherapy”.
 Tõnis’s thesis focuses on addressing problems in multiple sub-fields of personalised medicine and aims to illustrate that data for precision medicine emerges from different sources.

 Conventional therapeutic medicine tackles pathologies with chemical, surgical or radiation-based interventions.
 Clinicians currently use basic patient characteristics such as age and sex in intervention decisions but not much regard is still given to other individual patient attributes due to lack of knowledge about patient biology and availability of such methods that would be guided by patient information.

 Precision medicine is a broad concept that covers a variety of approaches that help doctors tailor the treatment to a specific patient.
 Essentially, more characteristics besides the most basic traits are used to inform medical decision-making.
 These new types of biological data had previously been unavailable, but rapid advances in genomic sequencing technologies have massively increased the amount of available biological information.

 In fact, precision medicine is often primarily associated with genetic information explaining health outcomes.
 Certainly, DNA is a rich source of information for treatment individualisations that can guide the assignment of drug prescriptions.
 Metabolism of many drugs contains a handful of key genes where alterations cause effects that are large enough warrant changes in drug administration.
 Accounting for genetics can pre-emptively avert unwanted outcomes such as toxicity or adverse drug effects.